theuerc/interview_simulator/README.md

 nano .env
 ```

-The .env file should include the path to your json file and OpenAI API key.
+The .env file should include a path to a json file with your Google credentials and an OpenAI API key.
 The bracketed sections need to be replaced:
 ```bash
 # Environment variable overrides for local development
 FLASK_APP=autoapp.py